 Make sure you have good extraction systems in the wet areas in the home (bathroom, laundry and kitchen).
 Fans or extractors need to vent to outside your house, not just recirculate damp air, or vent it to your ceiling space.

 Extractor fans need to be sized and located properly for the size and type of room - ask your supplier for advice on this.

+Turn your extractor fan on before you step into the shower or run a bath and shut the bathroom door.
 Leaving the bathroom window open slightly allows air flow into the bathroom and will improve the extractor fan's effectiveness.